 Yes, required as described below

 Applicant must possess valid Candidate Physical Abilities Test (CPAT) credentials.
 Any legitimate CPAT will suffice.
-Candidates will be required to submit proof of a valid, verifiable CPAT to the agency by July 15, 2021, (prior to the Chief's Interview).
-Candidates not providing proof of a passing CPAT will not be allowed to move on to the Chief's Interview.
+Candidates will be required to submit proof of a valid, verifiable CPAT to the agency by time of job offer.

 CPAT tests are conducted by (among others) Public Safety Testing.
 To view a list of upcoming CPAT events and to sign up, please visit Public Safety Testing’s website.